zinzloun/Infosec-Scripts-Stories/dep-con/README.md

         ├── setup.cfg
         └── setup.py

-We can delete some stuff that actually we don't need to recreate the package:
+We can delete some stuff that actually we don't need, since they will be recreated:

         cd pip-install-test-0.6/
         rm -r setup.cfg pip_install_test.egg-info